post-production on "army & coop" has been completed

 This past weekend D.K.
 Johnston and Tri-Seven Pictures, along with Crooked Pictures, presented "The Cypherian: Lineage" screenplay and the short film "Father of Lies" at the 2016 Beverly Hills Film Festival.
 On Sunday during the closing night festival gala D.K. was awarded 1st Runner Up in the Screenplay Competition out of over 1,000 scripts submitted to this year's festival.

 "Father of Lies" opened to a full theater in front of the Festival Award-Winning film "Irrefutable Proof" directed by Ziad H. Hamzeh.
 The film was incredibly well received and attended by many of the cast and crew, including director Levi A. Taylor, who helped bring the film to life last summer.
-This is Tri-Seven's fourth project accepted into competition at the Beverly Hills Film Festival and second project with Crooked Pictures.
+This is Tri-Seven's fourth project accepted into competition at the Beverly Hills Film Festival and third project with Crooked Pictures.
 We'd like to thank the festival for having us again this year, and congratulations to all the filmmakers and screenwriters at this year's festival.

 father of lies heads to the 2016 beverly hills film festival